jharnois4512/a3-persistence/README.md

 Design Achievement 1: Logged the username whenever they modified, added, or deleted a class

-Design Achievement 2: Used 3js to render a 3d cube, rotated it on login screen, made a small window for it so it didn't have to take whole screen
+Design Achievement 2: Used 3js to render a 3d cube, made it follow the mouse around.
+Not too close because the background interfeared with clicking the sign-in

 Design Achievement 3: Log the number of views to my main site using the cookie sessions.
 This represents allowing me to track the most commonly seen page if I had a larger website

-Design Achievement 3: Modified my files to make them more structured.
+Design Achievement 4: Modified my files to make them more structured.
 More like a real software engineering project with structed folders.

+Design Achievement 5: Made my background transparent for the threejs object by added in "alpha:true"